Best Free Graphic Design Tools for Freelancers 2026: 8 Top Picks Reviewed

 Why isn't Adobe Express on this list?

-Adobe Express is a real option and its free tier has improved.
+Honestly, Adobe Express is a real option and its free tier has improved over the past couple of years.
 It didn't make the cut here because its best features — particularly the Brand Kit and premium templates — are substantially locked behind the paid plan, making the free experience feel noticeably more limited compared to the tools ranked above.
-Worth trying if you're already deep in the Adobe ecosystem, though.
+Worth a look if you're already deep in the Adobe ecosystem, though.

 What's the best free design tool that works without internet?